adellahlouh/aumet_assessment/README.md

    -(4) years

 2) Any challenges you faced during the task :
-   - Use RiverPod state management
+   - Using RiverPod state management

 3) If this is your first time using RiverPod  :
    - Yes this is a first time.